adamdost-0/azure-cloud-ops/_posts/2021-07-16-Leverage-PaaS-with-IaaS.md

 ## Everything now has an API

-When you begin deploying resources into the cloud those resources now have programmable interfacea that you can begin to manipulate at scale.
+When you begin deploying resources into the cloud those resources now have programmable interface that you can begin to manipulate at scale.
 We begin looking at our infrastructure as a manipulatable object and not some monolothic device that requires some KVM to manage it.
 We're now able to "zoom-out" and look at how we're managing our resources and interact with them at scale.

 ## Manage VM's with Azure PaaS resources